Socrates-sz/Kittengram-A-B-Test-Results-/README.md

 2.  **Monitor in Production**: Given the generated nature of the dataset, it is critical to implement a robust monitoring system for both CTR and DAU after the feature's full launch.
 This will confirm if the positive results are replicated in a real-world environment.

-## Python Code

-You can see the code by clicking here: